Vijayanagar, Mysore: Vijayanagar Second Stage

-Located North of Hunsur Road aka NH275 and South of High Tension double Road, Vijayanagar is one of the prominent localities in Mysore.
-Ring Road aka NH 275K marks the Western boundary of the Layout.
+Located North of Hunsur Road a.k.a.
+NH275 and South of High Tension double Road, Vijayanagar is one of the prominent localities in Mysore.
+Ring Road a.k.a.
+NH 275K marks the Western boundary of the Layout.

-Sankranti Cirle, Vijayanagar Water Tank, Podar International School, St.Joesph's Central School, Sadvidya Semi-Residential PU College, Headquarters of Chamundeshwari Electricity Supply Corporation [Karnataka Gramin Bank|IT centre of Karnataka Gramin Bank (formerly Headquarters of Kaveri Grameena Bank), Sangam Circle, Krishnadevaraya Circle, Hampi Circle and Vidya Vardhaka College of Engineering MBA Cell are the remarkable locations.
+Sankranti Cirle, Vijayanagar Water Tank, Podar International School, St.Joesph's Central School, Sadvidya Semi-Residential PU College, Headquarters of Chamundeshwari Electricity Supply Corporation, IT centre of Karnataka Gramin Bank (formerly Headquarters of Kaveri Grameena Bank), Sangam Circle, Krishnadevaraya Circle, Hampi Circle and Vidya Vardhaka College of Engineering MBA Cell are the remarkable locations.

 Vijayanagar Third Stage

-Located North of Vijayanagar fourth stage, South of Hinkal and east of Ring Road aka NH 275K, 3rd stage is home for Sri Saptamatrika Chowdeshwari Temple, Sangam Circle, Vijayashripura, Basavaraja Circle, Mahaveera Circle.
+Located North of Vijayanagar fourth stage, South of Hinkal and east of Ring Road a.k.a.
+NH 275K, 3rd stage is home for Sri Saptamatrika Chowdeshwari Temple, Sangam Circle, Vijayashripura, Basavaraja Circle, Mahaveera Circle.
 Jayachamarajendra College of Engineering campus marks the Eastern Boundary for 3rd stage.
 Vijayanagar Third Stage was included to Corporation limits on 19 October 2021.

 Vijayanagar fourth stage (first phase)

-Also known as Garudachar layout, the first phase of Vijayanagar fourth stage is located South of Vijayanagar third stage and east of Mysore Ring Road aka NH 275K.
+Also known as Garudachar layout, the first phase of Vijayanagar fourth stage is located South of Vijayanagar third stage and east of Mysore Ring Road a.k.a.
+NH 275K.
 Twin Neem Tree, Mahalakshmi Bhandar are the Bus stops located here.
 Royal Concorde International School, Sri Adichunchanagiri Math, Kanchi Kamakshi Temple, Jaggesh Convention hall, and the Heritage Club are popular locations in this Community.
 Jayachamarajendra College of Engineering campus marks the Eastern Boundary for 3rd stage.
 Bhogadi 2nd stage is the Southern boundary for the Area.